Traveling to Amsterdam on a Budget

 A well known attraction worldwide.
 From brothels and sex shops to museums, it has it all.
 It is a free to look.
 Unfortunately I do not know prices if you decide to get sassy.

-The Netherlands stands out for being one of the most liberal and tolerant countries, embracing the fact that people will work in this industry.
+The Netherlands stands out for being one of the most liberal and tolerant countries, embracing the fact that people work in this industry.
 So instead of criminalizing it, they “legalized” prostitution, giving employees health insurance and forcing them to pay taxes.

 Heineken Experience